 R. rhodocephala © Ben Woo

 Purple capped with a purple flushed stem, also found with pine, also may have a geranium odor, sometimes reported as mild tasting.
 The cap may fade to expose yellow and olive tones.
 The similar R. sardonia and R. torulosa that have been reported from here do not actually seem to be here, only R. queletii.
 There are two possibilities for what constitutes an official R. queletii sequence.
-Ours matches (usually within 1 or 2 ITS2 nucleotides) some experts’ opinions of which is the real one, but not everybody’s.
+Ours matches (within 3 total ITS nucleotides) some experts’ opinions of which is the real one, but not everybody’s.
 If the real one is the other one, this may need a new name.

 R. ‘queletii’ © Ben Woo